Dump Truck Training & Certification

 How often do I need dump truck training?

-However, this every-three-year evaluation is the maximum time that is allowed by OHS to pass before an operator receives recertification.
-According to OHS , there are several instances that will require additional training and observation before the three year period is up:
+So, with that in mind, we say dump truck operators must be re-evaluated every three years to determine if they are still competent enough to operate.
+We also state that this every-three-year dump truck evaluation is the maximum time that should be allowed to pass before an operator receives dump truck recertification.
+According to CSA, there are several instances that will require additional dump truck training and observation before the three year period is up:

-- The operator is observed in an accident or a near miss
+- Dump truck operator is observed in an accident or a near miss

-- The operator received a poor evaluation or is observed driving in a dangerous manner
+- Dump truck operator received a poor evaluation or is observed driving in a dangerous manner

-- The operator is assigned to drive a different type of dump truck or the workplace has changed significantly enough to require additional training (such as being transferred from a construction site to a warehouse to a dock)
+- The dump truck operator is assigned to drive a different type of dump truck or the workplace has changed significantly enough to require additional dump truck training (such as being transferred from operating a dump truck used to hoist signs to a dump truck used for trimming trees).

 I’ve received dump truck training for a standard dump truck with a tail gate.
 Can I operate a side dumper?